Would you like to visit Swiss Alps in the summer? If yes, you are here for a treat.

 For me personally the most gorgeous ones are next to Montreux, not that far from Geneva.
 You can go there and do wine tasting or simply stroll through or next to them.
 It is very beautiful and the small villages to them have a nice french touch.

-Actually, that is a great thing to do all year round, but in summer you can enjoy it the most as you can just jump out in any mountain pass, walk around, take fantastic pictures for your Instagram 🙂
+Actually, that is a great thing to do all year round, but in summer you can enjoy it the most as you can just jump out in any mountain pass, walk around, and take fantastic pictures for your Instagram 🙂

 It takes about one hour by train to reach it from Grindelwald.
 By a very beautiful train, very Swiss.
 It goes through Kleine Scheidegg train station which is a beauty itself and then you go into the tunnel which is in the middle of the mountain and you go all the way up inside the mountain to Jungfraujoch.
 This place is one of a kind.
 Must see.